syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Getting-Started.md

 ## SetValue

-Display value can be set in SfRating control which is selected among the items.
-The following code snippet shows the display value of 3 with 5 ratings items.
+The display value can be set in the SfRating control, which is selected among the items.
+The following code sample demonstrates how to set the display value of 3 with 5 ratings items.

-N> By default, property value is 0.
+N> The default value of this property is 0.

 {% tabs %}